solidi/writing/55-whats-in-a-career-promotion.md

 - Staying up to date with latest techniques
 - Credentials such as badges and certificates
 - Finding and participating in side projects
-- Taking on unestimated work, orchestrating path finding
+- Taking on difficult work, orchestrating path finding
 - An attitude of persistence, not giving up on a solution
 - Having curiosity of how something works
 - Knowing the right time to seek help